 How Do You Schedule a Literacy Block (and other FAQs)

 How do you schedule a literacy block?
 It’s the key question to planning effective reading instruction.
 We all know there’s not enough time in the day to teach every strand of reading skills each day.
-The solution is streamlining the balanced literacy block (here are a few literacy block schedules to help).
+The solution is streamlining the balanced literacy block (here are a few literacy block schedules to help and a sample 120-minute literacy block schedule here).

 Here are answers to some of the most frequently asked questions about scheduling literacy block.

-Plus, we’re sharing sample literacy block schedules (see below)!
+Plus, we’re sharing sample literacy block schedules for you to download (see below)!

 We invite you to browse the literacy block ideas in the FAQs, and then take a moment to add to the discussion in the comment.